-The Authy app allows users to backup your 2FA account tokens for easy synchronizing and recovery.
+The Authy app allows users to easily backup their 2FA account tokens, making synchronization or swapping to another device simple.
 This guide will cover the Authy app backups password and recovery.

 How the Backups Password Works